50 Vintage Boy Names that Are Truly Timeless

 Possible nicknames include Art and Artie.

-Not a common name, to be sure, Pierce is a derivative of “piers” with Old French and Middle English origins.
+Not a common name, to be sure, (but definitely a retro boy name!)
+Pierce is a derivative of “piers” with Old French and Middle English origins.

 A famous celebrity who shares this name is Pierce Brosnan, an Irish actor who played James Bond in four films from 1995-2002.